Skip to main content

 50% positive mentions, 0% neutral mentions, 50% negative mentions

-The game generally runs smoothly without lag, but some users experience occasional crashes caused by excessive clicking during loading screens.
+The game generally runs smoothly without lag, but occasional glitches can cause it to freeze and crash, particularly when clicking repeatedly on loading screens.

 • “It runs great with no lag so far.”